This post may contain affiliate links. See my disclosure policy.

 Sautéed Brussels Sprouts are surprisingly easy to prepare at home, and, as you can see, require simple ingredients you probably already have in your cupboards (minus the Brussels Sprouts).

-- Grab a large skillet and place over medium-high heat.
+- Grab a large skillet and place it over medium-high heat.
 You want your skillet nice and hot.
 Add the oil, swirl to coat the pan, and add the halved or quartered Brussels sprouts.

 - Stir the Brussels sprouts occasionally to prevent burning, but some caramelization is ok.

-- Cook until fork tender.
-I prefer my sautéed Brussels sprouts a little softer so I always cook mine for a little longer.
+- Cook until fork-tender.
+I prefer my sautéed Brussels sprouts a little softer, so I always cook mine for a little longer.

 - Use a large sauté pan.
 Give these beauties some room to breathe.